 There are many factors that need to be considered when studying wage and hour cases.
-Factors such as the state’s laws, a written contract and other forms of communication are key to the outcome of your case.
+Factors such as the state’s laws, a written contract, and other forms of communication are key to the outcome of your case.
 Although federal courts have some general guidelines they may consider, sales reps should be familiar with these laws and prepare themselves should the need to file a lawsuit arise.
-The more evidence you can gather with the help of a Sherman Oaks wage & hour attorney, the more chances of winning your wage and hour case.
+The more evidence you can gather with the help of a California wage and hour claim attorney, the more chances of winning your wage and hour case.

 It is important you secure a copy of your contract or any other documents that prove your employer’s expectations and obligations.
 These documents are essential as they may impact the outcome of your case.
 You can also make copies of employment handbooks and any other written communications between you and your employer.
 It is best your attorney reviews these documents and provides you with insightful feedback.
 These cases generally require expert legal advice.
 Never sign a release package without consulting your attorney first.

 Courts will also consider any type of communication you had with your former employer if there are no contracts available.
 For instance, if your employer sent an email stating that they can’t pay you for a specific sale because the customer didn’t pay, the courts will accept that as a policy unless these statements are challenged.
 The timing is also another important factor.
 This the time you were negotiating a contract with your employer documenting your rights and your employer’s rights and responsibilities.

 To best protect your legal rights, it is important you discuss your wage and hour case with an experienced attorney in your area.
 If you are involved in a wage and hour dispute with your employer in California, don’t hesitate to contact our law offices.
 We can help you resolve your dispute and guide you through the basic process.